-A sample script, extevent.pl, is included with up.time in the /scripts subdirectory, and serves as an example of how to automate the receiving of asynchronous events, and update the External Check monitor accordingly.
-When the script is called with the appropriate arguments, it connects to up.time command port (9996), and updates the status, triggering the appropriate Alert Profiles and Action Profiles.
+A sample script, extevent.pl, is included with Uptime Infrastructure Monitor in the /scripts subdirectory, and serves as an example of how to automate the receiving of asynchronous events, and update the External Check monitor accordingly.
+When the script is called with the appropriate arguments, it connects to Uptime Infrastructure Monitor command port (9996), and updates the status, triggering the appropriate Alert Profiles and Action Profiles.

-Before using an External Check monitor, contact uptime software Customer Support for assistance.
-You will need specific detailed instructions for configuring this monitor depending on the nature of the applications that will be generating asynchronous events for up.time.
+Before using an External Check monitor, contact IDERA Customer Support for assistance.
+You need specific detailed instructions for configuring this monitor depending on the nature of the applications that generate asynchronous events for Uptime Infrastructure Monitor.